Sunscreen Safety Tips

 How Does Your Favorite Sunscreen Rate?

-Go to the Environmental Working Group's Sunscreen Guide to see how your favorite products rate.
+Go to the Environmental Working Group's Sunscreen Guide to see product ratings for sun protection and chemical safety.

 Sun Protection and Children

 - High Exposure - We receive about 25% of our lifetime sun exposure before the age of 18.

 - Effect of Sunburn - As few as two severe, blistering sunburns before the age of 20 can double the risk for melanoma later in life.

 - Protection Rates - Only 66% of adults in Colorado reported using at least one method of sun protection in the last year.
 For children, the rate was 73%.

 - Sunburn Rates - About 40% of adults in Colorado reported having been sunburned in the last year, and nearly 51% of children experienced sunburns in the same time period.

 - Tips for Children - Children should play in the shade, wear cover-up clothes, hats and sunglasses, and depending on their age, use sunscreen (see section below).